MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-AtpPolicyForO365.md

 ```

 ### -TrackClicks
-The TrackClicks parameter specifies whether to track user clicks related to blocked URLs in supported Office 365 desktop, mobile, and web apps.
+The TrackClicks parameter specifies whether to track user clicks related to blocked URLs in supported Office 365 apps.
 Valid values are:

 - $true: User clicks in supported Office 365 apps are tracked.